 Steroids are potent anti-inflammatory drugs that are available in pill or injection form.
-They also help decrease joint pain and stiffness and are recommended to treat flare-ups.
+They also help decrease joint pain and stiffness and are recommended to treat rheumatoid arthritis flare-ups.
 They have many possible side effects, including RA weight gain, aggravation of diabetes, cataracts, osteoporosis and increased risk of infections.

 Glucocorticoids are quick acting and are effective in reducing inflammation.
-They reduce inflammation by decreasing activity of the immune system.
+They reduce inflammation by decreasing the activity of the immune system.
 They also reduce the production of chemicals that cause inflammation, which lowers overall tissue damage.